dirk/active_replicas/README.md

 # ActiveReplicas

-Allows you to automatically send read-only queries to replica databases; writes will automatically go to the primary and "stick" the request into using the primary for any further queries.
+Drop-in read-replica querying in ActiveRecord.
+It proxies around ActiveRecord's connection to send read-only queries to replica databases; writes will automatically go to the primary and "stick" the request into using the primary for any further queries.

 This is heavily inspired by [Kickstarter's `replica_pools`](https://github.com/kickstarter/replica_pools) gem.
 It seeks to improve on that gem by better interfacing with ActiveRecord's connection pools.